[Note: Since it’s Sanctity of Life Sunday here in the U.S., I am re-posting an article from 2015.]

 If you are a woman reading this and you have personally experienced the reality of abortion, please know that God’s forgiveness is offered to you in Jesus Christ.
 If you are a man who has ever influenced a woman to have an abortion, please know that God’s forgiveness is offered to you as well.
 If you confess this sin to God and turn away from it then God will truly cleanse you.
 He will set you free.
 Jesus died for all sin, even abortion.
 Place your faith in Him as the One who paid the penalty for your sin.
 In Christ, all sin may be washed away by God’s forgiving grace.
 The Lord promises, “Though your sins are as scarlet, they will be as white as snow; though they are red like crimson, they will be like wool” (Isaiah 1:18).

 On the other hand, if you do not see abortion as an evil that requires repentance, then, in light of these 10 truths, you need to check your heart.
-If you profess to be a Christian and yet are pro-choice you need to look in the mirror and ask who has deceived you.
+If you profess to be a Christian, and yet are pro-choice you need to ask who has deceived you.
 Have you deceived yourself?
 Have you naïvely been deceived by the world?
 Or have you been deceived by the devil himself?